 Researchers can use different types of studies to learn about the environment and breast cancer risk (learn more).

 To learn more about the role of the environment in breast cancer, Komen sponsored a study from the Institute of Medicine (IOM), "Breast Cancer and the Environment, a Life Course Approach" .
+A culturally appropriate, related Question and Answer booklet on breast cancer and the environment is also available in Spanish.

 The IOM reviewed the scientific evidence on environmental factors and concluded: